-Even independent mortgage lenders may unapprove your loan because of something you do.
+Even independent mortgage lenders may need to deny your loan because of these common mistakes.

-- Lets you know exactly how much money the lender will let you borrow, so you can budget and house-hunt accordingly.
+- Tells you know exactly how much money the lender will let you borrow, so you can budget and house-hunt accordingly.

 - Gives you an edge when negotiating a price, as the lender has already given you a definitive answer on your loan inquiry.

 The Smart Way to Buy a House

-Preapproval differs from prequalification.
+Pre-approval differs from pre-qualification.
 Getting pre-qualified only gives you an estimate of how much you can expect to borrow, and only gives you a dollar range that might be available to you.
 Getting pre-approved, on the other hand, provides the security and certainty that you have the means to buy the house you want.

-Smart lenders, like independent mortgage lenders, prefer homebuyers who want to get pre-approved.
-Getting pre-approved does take some time, so start the process at the beginning, even before you look at any homes.
+Getting pre-approved does take some time, so it is smart to start the process before you even begin to look at homes.
 You’ll need the same documentation you would to apply for a mortgage loan (all debts, proof of income, assets, paystubs, tax returns and bank statements), but it’s a more intelligent way to go about buying a house — you know what you can afford as you shop.

 Even if you get pre-approved for a certain amount, you may still not get the loan.
-Mortgages, even from conscientious independent mortgage lenders like Zack, are fragile instruments subject to wilting in the wrong light.
+Mortgages, even from conscientious independent mortgage lenders, like Zachery, are fragile instruments subject to wilting in the wrong light.
 Once you are pre-approved, you must tread lightly in all things financial.

-Do not upset the apple cart.
-Do not upset your lender.
-And most importantly of all, follow the eight pieces of advice below.
-A small mistake may lead to you “accidentally” get your mortgage loan unapproved:
+It is important to follow the eight pieces of advice below.
+A small mistake may lead to you stalling your mortgage loan or lead to a denial.

-- Now that you’re serious about buying a new home, don’t miss any payments — on your credit cards, utilities, rent or mortgage.
-You have to wait a month or two from the time your offer is accepted to the date of your closing before you can afford any lapses.
+Keep up to date on your credit cards, utilities, rent, or current mortgage.
+You must wait a month or two from the time your offer is accepted to the date of your closing before you can afford any lapses.
 Anything that can lower your credit score may cause you to lose your pre-approved mortgage.
-Even a missed small payment can end up causing you to pay a higher interest rate than you had expected, raising your monthly payments.
+Even a small, missed payment can end up causing you to pay a higher interest rate than you had expected, therefore raising your monthly payments.

-- Don’t make any other large purchases before closing on your home.
 Be conservative with your funds until you’ve left the closing table.
-Don’t buy a new car, a new big-screen TV or a Hawaiian vacation.
-Don’t change your current leases.
-Whether you pay cash or use a credit card, a large purchase during this time may negatively impact your pre-approved mortgage.
+Don’t buy a new car, a new big-screen TV, or a Hawaiian vacation, or change your current leases.
+Whether you pay cash or use a credit card, a large purchase during this time may negatively impact your pre-approved mortgage rate.

-- Independent mortgage lenders prefer that you sit tight on your credit cards.
-In addition to not adding significant debt by making a large purchase, you also should follow this financial advice:
+Independent mortgage lenders prefer that in addition to not adding significant debt through a large purchase, you also should follow this financial advice: